OrphicNinja/Mercury/README.md

 ### Todo
+- [ ] Mod settings page
+   - [ ] Create a navbar for each detected mod
+   - [ ] For each variable in the mod meta data asset, create a new settings adjuster widget

+### In Progress

 - [ ] Download Manager Page
   - [ ] Create a base widget for mods in the download manager.
-      - This will have an icon, the mod name, mod version and a button to update the mod.
-There will also be a progress bar to show download progression when updating.
-   - [ ] Update signle mod button functionality in c++
+  - [ ] Update single mod button functionality in c++
     - [x] Check latest mod version on MWS or NexusMods
     - [x] Compared the current version with latest version
     - [x] Curl new version into UE4SS mods folder
     - [ ] Copy paks to /Mods with ".staged" as suffix to file name ( This will allow the hotswapping to occur )
     - [ ] Update all mods button functionality in c++
         - [ ] Get all outdated mods and run update single mod function on them

-- [ ] Mod settings page
-   - [ ] Create a navbar for each detected mod
-   - [ ] For each variable in the mod meta data asset, create a new settings adjuster widget

-- [ ] Mod loading order page
-   - [x] Setup a base widget for each detected pak
-   - [x] Setup a list widget that displays each pack in order
-   - [x] Allow the player to modify the order of this list by using Up and Down buttons or drag and drop
-   - [ ] On applied, Unmount all paks and remount them in the new order (Possibly have to restart game here)

-### In Progress

-- [ ] Mod loading order page
-   - [x] On widget switched to load order page, refresh load order list and add all paks to the container
-   - [x] On applied, saved this order of paks to a txt.
-The mod manager should then mount paks in this order on startup.
-      - [ ] On applied, Unmount all paks and remount them in the new order
-      - [x] Restart main menu to restart all paks

 ### Done ✓